ibm-cloud-docs/databases-for-postgresql/read-replica.md

 - Replication is asynchronous, and may be subject to replication lag.
 By default, there is no communication between the primary and replica with respect to consistency.
 It is possible for a read-only replica to fall far enough behind that it needs to be resynced.
 Replication lag can be greater when the replica is in a region far away geographically from its leader.

+- A read-only replica is a deployment with single data member and does not have any internal high-availability.
+It is prone to temporary interruptions and downtime during maintenance.
+If you have applications that rely on read-only replicas, be sure to have logic to retry failed queries, or load-balancing over multiple read-only replicas.

 ## The Leader

 On the _Settings_ tab of a {{site.data.keyword.databases-for-postgresql}} deployment before any read-only replicas have been provisioned, the _Replication_ panel has a **Create Read Replica** button.